 Practicing long-term investing typically prevents common mistakes, especially as you're getting used to the process.
 Follow the tips below to help you become a long-term investor!

-- Buy-and-Hold Investments: Over the long term, price drops in high-quality assets are usually temporary, and holding on to your investments in down times can prevent you from locking in losses by selling off your investment.
+- Buy-and-Hold: A passive investment strategy in which an investor buys securities and holds them for a long period regardless of fluctuations in the market.
+Over the long term, price drops in high-quality assets are usually temporary, and holding on to your investments in down times can prevent you from locking in losses by selling off your investment.

-- Maintain Asset Allocation: Say you decide to invest for a down payment on a house in 5 years, and you want to put 60% of your savings in stocks and 40% of your savings in bonds.
+- Maintain Your Asset Allocation: Say you decide to invest for a down payment on a house in 5 years, and you want to put 60% of your savings in stocks and 40% of your savings in bonds.
 If stocks perform great over the next year, you might find yourself accidentally with 65% of your savings in stocks and 35% in bonds.
 By maintaining asset allocation and adjusting your portfolio back to the 60/40 split, you can safely stick with the strategy you decided on at the beginning of your journey and help avoid some unpleasant surprises.
+The allocation that works best for you changes at different times in your life, depending on how long you have to invest and your ability to tolerate risk.

 - Reinvesting Dividends: Many stocks pay dividends each quarter, and it might be tempting to transfer them to your bank account for some extra spending money.
 However, most brokerages offer a dividend reinvestment (DRIP) plan, which will add the dividends to your existing investment and can greatly increase your returns over the long term due to compounding and reducing your income taxes at the same time.